rudrodip/rudrodip/README.md

 ## Welcome to My GitHub Profile!

 Hello there!
-I'm Rudrodip Sarker, a passionate student and hobbyist programmer who passed Class 12 from Rajshahi College.
+I'm Rudrodip Sarker, a passionate programmer.
 I have a keen interest in mathematics, physics, and computers, and I love combining them to create exciting projects.

 [![Discord Presence](https://lanyard.cnrad.dev/api/841126921886498817)](https://discord.com/users/841126921886498817)